Swiss Family Treehouse at Magic Kingdom

 “On this site, July 17, 1805, myself, my good wife, and three sons, Fritz, Ernst, and little Francis, were the sole survivors by the grace of God of the ill-fated ship Swallow.”

-As you cross over the bridge, you will see the levels of the treehouse above you.
-Several landings are available as you ascend to the top.
+As you cross the bridge, you will see the various levels of the treehouse above.
+Several landings are available as you ascend.

 A water wheel sits near the entrance of the Swiss Family Treehouse.
 Unfortunately, the past few times I’ve walked through this attraction, it hasn’t been working.